-Proposal objectives:

-The objectives of this proposal are to design a fast gate reflectometry system which will be used in order to study, in the second part of my PhD thesis, the spin properties of the Loss-DiVincenzo qubit created in a Ge based, DQD.

-After the gate reflectometry

-Work schedule:

-Initial version of reflectometry setup: sample holder, readout circuit, instrumentation setup

-Sample holder
+Innovative aspects of the proposed project:

+There has been a huge interest in the past few years in the realization of electron Si spin qubits.
+In this project a hole spin qubit in a DQD formed in a Ge hut-wire will be studied.
+Despite the interesting electronic properties of this type of nanostructure nothing is known about the spin lifetimes of the confined holes.
+Due to the low hyperfine interaction and the HH character of the wavefunction very long dephasing times are actually expected [10],[21].
+In addition, easy and fast spin state manipulation should be possible because of the in situ present large spin orbit coupling for holes in Ge.
+This will also eliminate the necessity for an oscillatory magnetic field.
+Such a manipulation by means of oscillatory electric fields in combination with the gate reflectometry will dramatically reduce the fabrication complexity since no extra structures (charge sensor, stripline) are required except of the already defined and necessary gates.
+Thus this approach has high chances of addressing the challenge of scalability.

+Finally we aim to achieve the highest reported sensitivity in the gate reflectometry setup.
+The gates in our DQD system are positioned very closely to the hut-wire (less than 4nm – defined simply by the thickness of the dielectric) in which the QDs are formed.
+This implies high capacitive coupling between gate and QDs and as a consequence high speed of the gate reflectometry setup as explained will be explained below.

-In order to tune the gate reflectometry system, measurements will be initially performed at 4K, by using a single QD device as SHT.
-During the first year of my PhD I have already prepared a 4K dip stick (Figure 3) for such a reflectometry measurements.
+3.Preliminary results: During the first year of my PhD I have already prepared a 4K dip stick (Figure 3) for reflectometry measurements.
 Particular attention was paid to the sample holder, fabricated out of a printed circuit board (PCB).
 DC electrical signals are sent to the sample through low thermal conductive wires twisted in pairs finishing in a PCB connector; radio frequency (RF) signals are sent through the coaxial cables.
 The DC signals are low pass filtered with surface mounted RC filters (Figure 4) to reduce thermal noise from the wires.
 After low pass filtering, the DC signals are routed to the gold plated bonding pads around the area in the middle of the PCB (sample area) on which a typically 5x5 mm sample is glued with the silver paste (Figure 4).
 The RF coaxial lines are finishing on the PCB mounted SMP connectors (Figure 4).
 After the SMP connector, a DC signal is added to the RF signal by using a bias tee.
 From there the signal is routed to the PCB bonding pads.
 Electrical contacts from the PCB bonding pads to the sample bonding pads are achieved by wedge wire bonding.